chris-moreton/oauth-server/readme.md

 # Netsensia Authentication Server

+An authentication and user management server with oAuth2 support.

+You can see the full list of endpoints using Postman by following the link below.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/641ab76478a4aa5a00f4)

-An authentication server with oAuth2 support.

 ## Installation

 	cp .env.example .env